Three Holiday Homes for rent in the popular Costa del Sol resort of Nerja

 ‘Restaurant Yuan’, At the top of Calle Filipinas by the roundabout.
 Serving Chinese, Thai, and Mongolian specialities in a slightly old-fashioned, but stylish, hotel-type setting.
 Excellent food at economical prices.
 Helpful staff offering useful menu advice in English, Spanish or Mandarin.
 Outside covered front terrace open in the summer.
 Very popular, booking essential even in low season.
 Closed January and February.

 There are others at the bottom of Calle Filipinas (The Steak House and El Fuego) and along Burriana Beach, including Chinese and Thai, whether you want to eat in or takeaway.
 Such a competitive environment makes them all more than acceptable, whether it's breakfast, lunch or dinner.
-However, for atmosphere, it's best to frequent the busy ones!
+However, for atmosphere, the busy ones are best.

 Most of the following are in the main restaurant area in the centre of town, along Los Huertos, down Calle Cristo and Calle Pintada , all leading to the 'Balcon de Europa'.